Browse by . . .

 Word and object

 The more one reads the text, the more it, too, carries physical weight.
 When he lists "the weight of it all / the length of it all / the breadth of it all / the sound of it all / the smell of it all," Weiner evokes sensual overload.
 When he writes "encased by + reduced to rust," he could be describing steel in the hands of Richard Serra.
 When he imagines "a cup of sea water poured upon the floor," one can almost taste the salt.
-When he asks one to imagine things unseen "in the heat of the day" and "in the heat of the night," they sizzle.
+When he asks one to imagine unstated things "in the heat of the day" and (like Ina Archer) "in the heat of the night," they sizzle.

 One of the largest works insists on cumulative physical encounters.
 It starts "some stone to stand on / some stone to hold / some stone to throw."
-It then repeats the triad like stanzas in a poem—but with stone replaced in turn by wood, glass, steel, gold, earth, coal, salt, lead, ashes, rubber, and hemp.
+It repeats the triad like stanzas in a poem—but with stone replaced in turn by wood, glass, steel, gold, earth, coal, salt, lead, ashes, rubber, and hemp.
 They suggest not just different materials but different sensations of hard and soft, hot and cold, solidity and decay.

 The tall, narrow wall of black text itself mimes a physical pile.
 Elsewhere a large stone fragment rests on an ungainly wood creation, somewhere between a tabletop and scaffolding.
 It defies one to see which most closely resembles the monument or the pedestal.